salvadorcamachogithub/lr-vugen-aos-devweb-s01-api-shopping-cart/README.md

 Runtime Settings were set to log only on errors and generate snapshot on errors, think times 75% to 150%

-This script has 5 transactions
+This script has 5 transactions:
 AOS-DevWeb-S01-01 Sign In
 AOS-DevWeb-S01-02 Add To Cart
 AOS-DevWeb-S01-03 Shopping Cart
 AOS-DevWeb-S01-04 Update Quantity
 AOS-DevWeb-S01-05 Remove Product